katireddy/Cloud-Devops/Python/variables_function.md

-Function are perform same tasks ,by calling one method at a time def double(my_number):
+Function are  used to perform same tasks ,by calling one method at a time def double(my_number):
     Actions
     return my_number * 2